tiffanymonroe/wdi-remote-gizmo/unit_4/w10d01/homework/README.md

 => Hello Big Bad World
 ```

 3. Save "Hello World" to a variable.
-Without changing the letters in your code manually, perminantly change "Hello World" to uppercased letters.
+Without changing the letters in your code manually, permanently change "Hello World" to uppercased letters.

 <hr>
 &#x1F534; **Commit your work** <br>